Bob Clayton: Later work

 After the cancellation of Concentration, Clayton served as announcer on several shows created by Bob Stewart, including the Pyramid series of games, beginning with CBS' The $10,000 Pyramid in 1973.
 Pyramid began airing the Monday after the final episode of Concentration aired, in the same time slot, though on another network.
 Other Stewart shows he did included Blankety Blanks, Shoot for the Stars and Pass the Buck.

 Personal life

 He was married to Tahitian dancer Mireille of the Mai-Kai Restaurant in Fort Lauderdale.

 Death

 On November 1, 1979, Clayton died of cardiac arrest.
-Steve O'Brien, a New York disc jockey, took over Pyramid, and he and Alan Kalter announced the show for the remainder of its days in New York.